vuejs/rfcs/active-rfcs/0000-component's-public-api.md

 # Adoption strategy

 Components containing any data required by the parent component via `refs` would be required to explicitly declare their public interface.
+A `loose` mode configuration in `createApp` could be provided to opt-out of this behaviour.

 # Unresolved questions